Selma, Nova Scotia

+History

 Acadians

 The LeJeune Family lived in Selma prior to the Acadian Exodus from the area in 1750 during Father Le Loutre's War.
 According to Captain Matthew Floyer, Selma had four dwellings and a mill.
-The field beside the Selma Brook was named "La Pree a Breard".
+The field beside Selma Brook was named "La Pree a Breard".

 Selma may have been named Village Robere as referenced by Charles Morris, which would mean that the Robert Henry Family also lived in the village.
-The Ile St. Jean census date of 1752 suggest that the Henry family married many of those in the Pitre family.
+The Ile St. Jean census date of 1752 suggest that the Henry family married into the Pitre family.
 The Pitre Family were in the neighbouring community of Maitland, Nova Scotia.

 Alternatively, however, there is evidence to suggest that Vil Robere may have been East Noel (present day Densmore Mills, Nova Scotia).

-Major Small and the 84th Highland Regiment
+John Small and the 84th Highland Regiment

-After the American Revolution Selma was settled by loyalists soldiers who fought for the British.
+After the American Revolution, Selma was settled by loyalists soldiers who fought for the British.
 Major-General John Small received the land at Selma from Malachy Salter.
-Oral history stated that Small built a manor house in the area which he named Selma Hall, after which the community is named.
+Small built a manor house in the area which he named "Selmah Hall", after which the community is named.